 The room needs to be as quiet as possible for filming interviews indoors.
 This will enable the best quality sound recording, as microphones are very sensitive.
 Any air conditioning units will need to be turned off or they will create a continual hum in the background, which may not normally be noticeable but will be very apparent when listening back to the audio recording.
 Small empty hard rooms can cause unwanted echoes so how the room sounds should be taken into consideration.
 Mobile phones will need to be switched off or put into a silent mode during filming/recording.
 A notice on the door that filming is taking place can help prevent unwelcome interruptions.

 Good quality lighting is essential for good quality video when filming interviews indoors.
 Options need to be considered based on what the client has requested, the project budget and what lighting is already available at the location.
 If the room has large windows, the decision may be taken to use some of the natural light, controlling it with blinds or curtains if available.
-Additional artificial lights can still help to improve the overall look if required.
+Additional artificial lights can help to improve the overall look if required.
 If the natural light or room lighting is inadequate for filming purposes, additional artificial lights would be required for which access to the mains power supply may be needed.
 The filmmaker should try to ensure that the best lighting possible is provided for the subject within the budget resources and time frame available.
+When filming interviews indoors I use a mixture of cool running lights with an optimum high CRI (colour rendering index).
+My kit contains light fittings from the manufacturers Dedo, Aputure and Techpro.
+These can either be powered by batteries or via the mains.

 It’s important that the person being interviewed feels comfortable throughout what may be a long filming session.
 The room needs to be kept cool enough to prevent the interviewee from becoming overheated especially if any hot running artificial lights are used.
 LED light units don’t create as much heat so can be a better option for confined airless spaces.
 Portable fans can help, in between takes, to circulate the air around and out of open doors and windows.
 If the location becomes much too hot, breaks may be required to cool down so that the contributor does not display any signs of personal discomfort – e.g. shiny faces, sweaty brow, wet clothes or damp hair.